In electrical systems, the choice of tubes and their color play a crucial role in the safety and management of the systems.

 The colors of the tubesthey represent a visual languagewhich facilitates the identification and classification of the various components of the system.

-This article aims to explore the rules and regulations regarding pipe colors in electrical systems, providing useful information for professionals in the sector and for those who wish to delve deeper into the topic.
+This article aims to explore the standards and regulations governing pipe colors in electrical systems, providing useful information for industry professionals and anyone wishing to delve deeper into the topic.

 In Italy, the reference regulations for the choice and use of electrical tubes are established byItalian Electrotechnical Committee (CEI).